 The outstanding notes will be paid in full on any distribution date on which NMAC, as servicer, exercises its option to purchase the issuing entity's property (other than the Reserve Account) by depositing in the Collection Account an amount equal to the Optional Purchase Price net of payments to be made to the servicer or any of its affiliates.
-NMAC, as servicer may purchase the receivables on any distribution date when the Pool Balance shall have declined to 5% or less of the outstanding aggregate principal balance of the receivables as of the cut-off date (an "Optional Purchase"), as described in this prospectus under "Description of the Transfer and Servicing Agreements-Termination."
-The "Optional Purchase Price" for the outstanding notes will be equal to an amount equal to the greater of (a) the aggregate Repurchase Payments for the receivables (including receivables that became defaulted receivables in the Collection Period preceding the distribution date on which the Optional Purchase occurs) and (b) the sum of (i) the aggregate outstanding principal amount of the notes, (ii) the Noteholders' Interest Distributable Amount for all Classes of notes for that distribution date and (iii) any amounts due to the owner trustee and the indenture trustee under clauses (5) and (6) of "Distributions on the Notes-Priority of Payments" above.
+NMAC, as servicer may purchase the receivables on any distribution date when the Pool Balance shall have declined to 5% or less of the outstanding aggregate principal balance of the receivables as of the cut-off date (an "Optional Purchase"), as described below under "-Termination."
+The "Optional Purchase Price" for the outstanding notes will be equal to an amount equal to the greater of (a) the aggregate Repurchase Payments for the receivables (including receivables that became defaulted receivables in the Collection Period preceding the distribution date on which the Optional Purchase occurs) and (b) the sum of (i) the aggregate outstanding principal amount of the notes, (ii) the Noteholders' Interest Distributable Amount for all Classes of notes for that distribution date and (iii) any amounts due to the indenture trustee and the owner trustee under clauses (5) and (6) of "Distributions on the Notes-Priority of Payments" above.